Moab at sunset

 Where to Stay in Moab

 For a one-of-a-kind luxury outdoor resort experience, stay at ULUM Moab , located 25 miles from Moab near Canyonlands National Park.
 Sleep in safari-inspired Suite tents, featuring king-size beds, plush linens, ensuite bathrooms, evaporative coolers, wood-burning stoves, and private decks.
-With exceptional amenities such as a full-service restaurant and cool dipping pools, and evenings filled with s’mores by the fire pits and spectacularly star-filled skies, ULUM Moab is the ideal Southwest retreat.
+With exceptional amenities such as a full-service restaurant and cool dipping pools, and evenings filled with s’mores by the fire pits and spectacularly star-filled skies, ULUM Moab is the ideal Southwest wellness retreat.
 ULUM Moab is open from March 28 through October 28.

 Additional Tips for Visiting Moab